HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 From the 90th percentile of collected data, it is clear that the largest portion, more than half of the page's total weight, belongs to images.
 This is quite an expected result and one of the parts where small optimizations can have the biggest impact.
 Slightly surprising and worrying is that there is still a very small gap between desktop and mobile numbers, not only in images but across all types.
 This shows us that even though mobile-first became a concept over 15 years ago, most teams still don't optimize their mobile sites to account for the limitations of mobile networks, phone plans, and smaller screens (for which smaller images are usually enough).
 In the end, it may look mobile-friendly, but the experience isn't.

 It is also not surprising that the second largest portion is JavaScript code.
 Modern frameworks, dependencies, packages, as well as legacy code easily accumulate a larger amount of JavaScript code.
 The biggest problem is that script processing is part of the page loading that needs the most power from the CPU and consumes the most energy.
-Also, security should be a concern, check the <a hreflang="en" href="./security">Security chapter</a> for more on this.
+Also, security should be a concern, check the [Security chapter](./security) for more on this.

 Compared to images and JavaScript, the weight of CSS doesn't look too large.
 However, the important question covered later in the chapter is how much of this code, both CSS and JS, is actually being used.
 In addition to these considerations, the processing cost of such code should be considered (CPU/Memory usage).

 The size of font files may look reasonable if we consider that <a hreflang="en" href="https://sustainablewebdesign.org/has-the-design-used-the-minimum-number-of-custom-fonts/">a typical custom font file can be over 200 KB</a>.
 This size, though, can be brought down significantly by subsetting font files to only characters that are needed for the site content.
 The median font file with an English-only subset of characters should be around <a hreflang="en" href="https://www.phpied.com/bytes-normal-web-font-study-google-fonts/">12 KB</a>, which is 6% of the original 200 KB and could bring us closer to having a great-looking page that is below 1 MB.

-More about this topic can be found in the <a hreflang="en" href="./fonts">Fonts</a> and <a hreflang="en" href="./page-weight">Page Weight</a> Chapter.
+More about this topic can be found in the [Fonts](./fonts) and [Page Weight](./page-weight) Chapter.

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 2.6 and 5.27</a>.